-These fun activities for kids will encourage exercise and accomplish all of these things at the same time – connecting with your Grands, keeping them active and increasing your activity as well.
+These fun activities for kids will encourage exercise and accomplish all of these things at the same time – connecting with your Grands, keeping them active, and increasing your activity as well.

-Including fitness, physical activity and play into your family culture can lead children to make better decisions about their daily physical activities and interests.
+Including fitness, physical activity, and play in your family culture can lead children to make better decisions about their daily physical activities and interests.